Smoothed Differentiation¶

 Experimental

-Smoothed differentiation is experimental and currently supports problems with zero and nonnegative cones only (LPs and QPs).
-Support for SOC, exponential, and power cones is planned.
+Smoothed differentiation is experimental and currently supports problems with zero, nonnegative, and second-order cones (LPs, QPs, and SOCPs).
+Support for exponential and power cones is planned.

 When differentiating through a conic solver, the gradients can be discontinuous at points where the active set changes (e.g., a constraint switches between active and inactive).
 Smoothed differentiation addresses this by computing gradients from a nearby point on the central path rather than the exact solution, producing smooth gradient curves that are better behaved for gradient-based optimization.